cradcli1/personal-id-system/README.md

 Tailored for Bluetooth but compatible with WiFi devices

 ## Global Variables
-Enter the following into the terminal to avoid hardwired keys/links:
+After replacing appropriate **&lt;variables&gt;**, enter the following into the terminal to avoid hardwired keys/links:

 **Restart after entering all lines